Digital Marketing Consultant

 • Set up monthly AI Share of Voice tracking (see Measurement section below)

-• Begin building your first complete topic cluster (pillar + 6 cluster articles) around your primary service area
+• Build your first complete topic cluster (pillar + 6 cluster articles) around your primary service

 How to Measure GEO and AEO Success